Death penalty (NCAA): Long Island University, 1951

 Long Island University (LIU), now the Brooklyn-based co-flagship campus of the multi-campus LIU system, had been one of the leading men's basketball programs in the 1930s and 1940s, including NIT titles in 1939 and 1941 and two unbeaten seasons under Hall of Fame coach Clair Bee.
-LIU's glory days would come to an end with the discovery of a massive point shaving scandal.
+LIU's glory days came to an end with the discovery of a massive point shaving scandal.
 Initially, the scandal focused on another New York City school, the City College of New York (CCNY), which had won both the NCAA and NIT in 1950.
 Within months, over 30 players at seven schools were implicated, including LIU star Sherman White and five other LIU players.

 Of the programs involved in the scandal, LIU was one of the most affected in the long term.
-The school immediately shuttered its entire athletic program, not reinstating it until 1957.
-When LIU athletics returned, the school joined the recently created NCAA College Division, predecessor to today's NCAA Divisions II and III, and did not move to Division I until the 1980s.
+The school immediately shut down its entire athletic program, and did not reinstate it until 1957.
+When LIU athletics returned, the school joined the recently created NCAA College Division, predecessor to today's NCAA Divisions II and III; it did not move to the University Division, the predecessor to today's Division I, until the 1968–69 season.